-Now that Windows 7 and Windows Server 2008 R2 Service Pack 1 are shipping, Microsoft's RemoteFX enhancements to RDP are available to everyone,
+Now that Windows 7 and Windows Server 2008 R2 Service Pack 1 are shipping, Microsoft's RemoteFX enhancements to RDP are available to everyone, giving Microsoft a protocol that seems to compete against partner Citrix's HDX.
+But in reality, the two protocols are distinctly different.

 If you're not familiar with RemoteFX, check out this article on its capabilities and requirements.
 It's a significant enhancement to Remote Desktop Protocol (RDP), so people are starting to wonder how it will affect Citrix.
 After all, Microsoft and Citrix are great partners, right?
 What if RemoteFX competes with HDX?
 Let's dig into that a bit more.